-We may ask for samples of devices or device packaging if needed.
+We may ask for samples of devices or device packaging.
 We will present our findings and outline any non-compliance(s) to the relevant legislation.

 After the inspection

 We will issue a non-compliance report.
-It is expected that a Corrective Action Preventative Action (CAPA) approach will be applied to non-compliances.
-For more details about the various types of non-compliances and how to apply a CAPA approach, please review our HPRA inspections webinar presentation.
+A Corrective Action Preventative Action (CAPA) approach should be applied to non-compliances.
+For more details about the various types of non-compliances and how to apply a CAPA approach, please see our HPRA inspections webinar.